BitLee-design/MyPortfolio/README.md

 # MyPortfolio

 This is my Portfolio Web-App.
 Here you will find some of the basics regarding my Web development.
-It is based in HTML5, JavaScript and CSS.
+It is based in HTML, JavaScript and CSS.

 # Links